: Allison Smith

 Flora and Fauna

 Begin your journey along the Marys Peak to Pacific Scenic Byway, following coastal breezes into the valley.
-Idyllic mornings at Alsea’s Leaping Lamb Farm Stay might include feeding lambs before breakfast.
-Next, visit Alsea Trout Hatchery to see steelhead spawning from November through March, or reserve a nursery luncheon tour at The Thyme Garden April through August.
+Idyllic mornings at Alsea’s Leaping Lamb Farm and Farm Stay might include feeding lambs before breakfast.
+Next, visit Alsea Trout Hatchery to see steelhead spawning from November through March, or visit the photo-worthy gardens at The Thyme Garden April through August.
+Make sure to purchase one of their 10,000 herb starts to bring the garden home with you.

 On your way to Albany, Peoria Road Farm Market vendors await in a cheery red barn with some of the highest-quality and best-priced seasonal produce around.

 Continue along farmlands to Iron Water Ranch to take a fiber arts class and meet sheep, including newborn lambs each spring.
-Horticulturalists can grab organic supplies and garden-themed gifts at Urban Ag Supply.
-Just across the Willamette River, Springhill Cellars is an ideal stop for high-quality wines and views.
-Then amble over to celiac-safe Midway Farms to peruse the farm stand or join a cider pressing party, wine tasting, or twilight yoga.
+Blueberry lovers can pick 19 different varieties of blueberries at Bryant Family Farm and horticulturists can grab organic supplies and garden-themed gifts at Urban Ag Supply.

 More tasty stops